Tips if you’re thinking about starting your own business

 3 Get a business buddy or mentor

 As with anything, find someone who has done it before!!
 I know that my self employed friends often cannot get by without working with their mentor or coach, or just having someone else they can bounce ideas off of.
 It’s always good to split this out from someone close to you so that you can get a proper objective opinion (always hard to find!).
+Trust me, having a mentor is amazing and rewarding, and you will learn so much just by talking with someone with more experience than you.
+A lot of companies are now beginning to see the importance that mentoring can have within a business.
+Through mentoring software comparison, employees can mentor each other through continuous engagement amd contextual mentorship with a low-friction workflow.

 Consider research into others who have done something similar and see if they want to chat.
 There’s so many resources out there that it’s worth having a good search for someone you are really compatible with.
 I also love joining business networks as they often are so handy.
 I’ve recently been going to some of the NZ business womens network events in London and I’ve met so many inspirational people!